landonholl/Aggressive-Mobs-Mod/README.md

 ## Credits

-Aggressive Mobs is developed by birdsprime.
+Aggressive Mobs is developed by Landon Holland (birdsprime on Curseforge).
 It is released under the All Rights Reserved license.
 Feel free to submit issues or suggestions on the GitHub repository.